 We’re on a mission to enthuse students of all ages about the wonders of the invertebrate world.
 Together with our learning partners, we have developed a year-long programme of inspirational free sessions taking place across the eight Royal Parks.

 Join our mission to discover the incredible hidden world of invertebrates.
-All sessions are mapped to the National Curriculum and are led by a team of experienced Environmental Educators.
+All sessions are mapped to the National Curriculum and are led by a team of experienced environmental educators.
 Whatever the weather, our educational spaces are practical all year round.
-These sessions will be focussing on what an invertebrate is, and their form and function.
+These sessions will focus on what an invertebrate is, and their form and function.

-Mission: Invertebrate sessions are completely free, and available for SEND groups, KS1 & 2, KS3 & 4, and 16+.
+During Spring term 2018, Mission: Invertebrate sessions are completely free.
+From Monday 16 April onwards, schools will receive a discount on all Mission: Invertebrate sessions.
+Mission: Invertebrate sessions are available for SEND groups, KS1 & 2, KS3 & 4, and 16+.
 Please note, places are limited to:

 - Non-fee paying schools only